Transforming Noisy Mechanical Rooms: Effective Soundproofing Strategies

 Determining Noise Reduction Goals

-Based on the assessment results, we establish clear, achievable noise reduction goals.
-These goals are typically influenced by:
+Based on the assessment results, we establish precise, achievable, and sound management goals.
+These goals are typically influenced by several factors:

 - Building Use: Different types of buildings (e.g., residential, commercial, healthcare) have varying noise tolerance levels.